AntoniValls/Kvasir-Semantic-Segmentation/README.md

-# Kvasir-Semantic-Segmentation
+# KvasirSEG-Semantic-Segmentation
 Semantic segmentation project for the Vision and Cognitive Systems subject. @UNIPD

-The Kvasir Dataset can be found here: https://datasets.simula.no/kvasir/
+The Kvasir-SEG Dataset can be found here: https://datasets.simula.no/kvasir/.